MdWahiduzzamanEmon/text-formatter-js/README.md

 ## How to use it in your project

-#### use this function in click event or any event
+#### use this function in your project and pass the text you want to format as a parameter

 ```javascript
 textFormatter("your text");
 ```

-### if you want to see the progress of the download, you can pass a function as the third parameter
+#### or you can store the returned value in a variable

 ```javascript
 const formattedText = textFormatter("your text");

 console.log(formattedText);
 ```